 - This event has passed.

-Words of intelligence from tech-gurus are nothing but intellectual treats to enthusiasts.
 One of the most talked-about programs, CyberFrat Thursday allows us to present weekly opportunities to our members to learn from guest speakers over engaging webinars.
-The topics of discussion range from emerging technologies, cybersecurity trends and risk management to several developmental elements such as grooming, motivation, resume writing, interview tips, and general soft skills.
+The topics of discussion range from emerging technologies, cybersecurity trends, and risk management to several developmental elements such as grooming, motivation, resume writing, interview tips, and general soft skills.
+This Thursday we will have a on ‘Malware Analysis using Memory Forensics’ with Akash Thakar